 On Mother’s Day 2009, I was five months pregnant and scared.
-That was the day I was told my husband was leaving, and I needed to confront the fact that his infidelity was involved.
+It was the day I was told my husband was leaving, and I needed to confront the fact that his infidelity was involved.

-My husband cheated on me.
+My husband cheated on me with another woman.

-I could not wrap my head around it.
-We had had our ups and downs, but all marriages do, and I had thought the past year had been a really good one.
+I could not wrap my head around my husband’s infidelity.
+We’d had our ups and downs as all marriages do, and I had thought the past year had been a really good one.
 Even as he was giving me his, “I don’t love you anymore” speech, he was saying that I was a good friend, one of his best.
 I thought part of being married was being friends and part of being friends was loving one another and doing what was good for each other.
 How was my husband currently acting as my friend, never mind my spouse?

 When I asked my husband about the other woman he admitted he had been seeing her, getting together for drinks etc.

 I would face changes I never thought possible.
 I would eventually meet the other woman in my husband’s life and worse, in my children’s lives.
-For six long years, I would raise our children with almost no help from my husband, a stranger to me now.
+For six long years, I would raise our children with almost no help from my husband who I saw as a stranger now.
 I would discover custody can be used as a weapon, and things would get harder rather than better.
-I would learn that I never really knew him.
-I would hurt and cry and shout and feel nothing at all at times and through it all, I would learn what I am made of.
+I would learn that I never really knew my husband.
+I would hurt and cry and shout and feel nothing at all at times.

 I would learn how valuable my friends are and how strong and lovable and amazing and inspirational my children are.
 I would learn more about what a successful marriage is (and what it is not) than I had learned in the 17 years my husband and I had been together.
 I would learn about understanding the mistakes I had made and vow never to repeat them.

-He answered, “Anyone who divorces his wife and marries another woman commits adultery against her.
+He answered, “Anyone who divorces his wife and marries another woman commits adultery against her.”

 Mark 10: 11